LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-17-rustlings-functions.md

 ## functions1.rs

-We can't use function without declaring it.
-Declare empty function with matching function signature.<br>
+We can't use a function without declaring it.
+Declare an empty function with matching function signature.<br>
 That is, function with name `call_me` & takes no argument and returns nothing.